beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/15-helpers.md

 ---
-id: cmdg-15-helpers
+id: 15-helpers
-title: 'CMDG 15: Helpers'
+title: '15: Helpers'
-sidebar_label: 'CMDG 15: Helpers'
+sidebar_label: '15: Helpers'
+slug: helpers
 ---

 There are helpers for CSS rendering and settings compatibility, as follows.